ginnux/cifar10/README.md

 # cifar10
-An deep-learning program of computer vision, which finishes CIFAR-10 pictures classification.
+A deep-learning program of computer vision, which finishes CIFAR-10 pictures classification.

 ## Necessary Python Lib
 torch (1.13 for cuda 11.7)